 I am writing to you as I believe that I have been grossly unfairly treated in this matter and as you are my elected representative and ultimately responsible for the actions of the ABF.

 JOHNS LETTER TO THE MINISTER continues...

-I would respectfully request that you examine all the aspects of my case.
-If you believe that I have been treated fairly, as you would expect to be treated yourself, then I would very much appreciate your reasoning for arriving at that conclusion.
+believe that I have been treated fairly, as you would expect to be treated yourself, then I would very much appreciate your reasoning for arriving at that conclusion.